Skip to content

 -DOPEN_MM_PLUGIN_DIR=<OPENMM>/lib/plugins

-**Generic linux without GUI** **Fedora 26 without GUI**
+**Generic linux without GUI**

-On some Linux distributions, there are issues with Qt4 and hence it is not All the dependencies can be installed from the package manager as follows:
+On some Linux distributions, there are issues with Qt4 and hence it is not

 possible to build OpenStructure with GUI support.
 This is for instance known to